 I wear a lot of different hats but running helps and inspires me in all that I do.
 I’m passionate about using exercise for health and well-being and trying to get the inactive moving.

 I qualified as a Dr in 1996 and have been a GP since 2001.
 I also work for Public Health England as a GP Clinical Champion for Physical Activity in the NW of England.
 I love to write, putting pen to paper (or fingers to keyboard!) whenever I can.
-I’m the resident GP for Women’s Running UK magazine with a regular column, features and a guest blog on the Women’s Running UK website.
+I’m the resident GP for Women’s Running UK magazine with a regular Question and Answers and heath features.
 I’m also the resident GP for UKSportsChat offering exercise related health advice through a guest blog and online forums.

 I love to run, it keeps me sane and calm and means I can eat cake.
 I enjoy all distances from 5k to Marathon.
 I’m not a fast or hugely accomplished runner but to me that’s not important.
 Running and sport in general is all about fun.
 I want to get as many people up out of their chairs as possible and experiencing the joy and benefits that exercise brings.

-Family life is busy as my husband and I have 3 children, a dog, guinea pigs, tropical fish and the worlds’ biggest pile of ironing.
+Family life is busy as my husband and I have three children, a dog, guinea pigs, tropical fish and the worlds’ biggest pile of ironing.

 Happy reading and happy exercising!